edoardottt/twitterBot/README.md

 Why ~50% and not exactly 50%?

-Because for little numbers of hashtags or less trending hashtags or hashtags with low content (so the captured links < 30-40) It retweets about 40-65% of all tweets reached.
+Because for little numbers of hashtags, less trending hashtags, hashtags with low content and few tweets in your feed (so the captured links < 30-40) It retweets about 40-65% of all tweets reached.
-Instead for big numbers of hashtags or most trending hashtags or hashtags with high content (so the captured links > 80-90) It's more precise and almost exactly retweets 50% of them (with a low error like 2-3%).
+Instead for big numbers of hashtags or most trending hashtags or hashtags with high content and so if your feed contains so many tweets (so the captured links > 80-90) It's more precise and almost exactly retweets 50% of them (with a low error like 3-4%).

 When It finish, It stores all the likes and retweets count in a SQLite3 database called database.db

-With the -s option (only if the password matches the word stored in the database on the same record of that username) It displays (with the help of matplotlib) a graphic that shows the amount of likes and retweets made per day.
+With the -s option (only if the password matches the word stored in the database on the same record of that username) It displays (with the help of matplotlib) a chart that shows the amount of likes, retweets and followers per day.

 -------------------------------------------------
 DOES IT REALLY WORKS? :bar_chart: